utatatata/untyped-lambda-calculus/README.md

 - [ ] Design for Tablet
 - [x] Implement Prime as a source code
 - [x] Add a history select/copy popup for Smartphones
+- [ ] Add a routing and configure Netlify redirections for SPA

 ## Bugs

 - [ ] Repair Call by value